kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 when something didn't work as they expected.
 I got a reputation as someone frustrating to call upon because I'd solve the problem and make the other person feel silly for asking for help (unintentional, I swear!).
-In part, I got this reputation because I had learned something important about my colleagues: they're clever.

-What I've found is clever people tend to try the advanced solutions and assume that their problem is a complex one.
-This is part of what can make calling Tech Support lines so frustrating sometimes.
-Of course you've checked the power and tried rebooting the computer.
+What I've found is we tend to try the advanced solutions and assume that the problem is a complex one.
+It can be easy to overlook a simple solution.
+This is part of what can make calling Tech Support lines so frustrating.
+Of course I've checked the power and tried rebooting the computer.

-One example I remember is when a colleague mentioned that their drive would not mount.
+One example: A colleague mentioned that their hard drive would not mount.
 They tried unplugging and replugging it, moving it between computers, and restarting the machine.
 They tried different cables.
 They checked that it was showing in the disk utility and RAID tools.
 So what was it?
-What they hadn't checked is whether it was the right drive.
+They hadn't checked whether it was the right drive.
 In this case, clients delivered two hard drives to our facility at roughly the same time.
 My colleague grabbed the wrong one by mistake, which I learned by looking at the hard-drive and checking its barcode against in our inventory system.

-So often, when a colleague asks for help or when I get stuck, I start from first principles and do something like this:
+So, when a colleague asks for help or when I get stuck, I start from first principles and do something like this:

 1. **Read and re-read the complete error message.** Is